Channel 4 (VoD service): PlayStation 4

 The All 4 app was launched on PlayStation 4 on 23 December 2015.

 PlayStation 5

 All 4 is now available on the PlayStation 5.

 Xbox 360

 On 5 October 2011, it was announced that All 4 would be made available to all Xbox Live Gold members.
 The service also integrates with the Xbox 360's Kinect controller.
 All 4 was added to the Xbox Live on 21 December 2011.
 All content on Xbox Live contains ads which cannot be skipped.

 Xbox One

 On 8 November 2013, Channel 4 announced that the All 4 app would be available on Xbox One when it launched on 22 November 2013.
 In August 2019, the app was removed from the Microsoft Store.
-It was later released with inferior features to other platforms.

 Mobile platforms

 Android devices

 An All 4 app for the Android operating system was released on 5 February 2013.
 As of 2020 Android version 5.0 or greater is required.
 The service does not support devices it detects as rooted.